 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Zofran lawsuits.
 We are handling individual litigation nationwide and currently accepting new birth injury cases in all 50 states.

-Free Confidential Case Evaluation: Again, if your child was injured by Zofran side effects, you should contact our law firm immediately.
+Free Confidential Case Evaluation: If your child was injured by Zofran side effects, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.